 - Tell yourself that you rule.
 And that you will smash all the other members of Team UFO Insight on our team stats page.

-The two videos below will also show you a little more about SETI At Home and the possibilities it brings.
+The video below will also show you a little more about SETI At Home and the possibilities it brings.

 The Infinity Of Space – It’s Not Just For Beginners